On anomalous subvarieties of holonomy varieties of hyperbolic 3-manifolds: Main Result II

-The general strategy of the proof is as follows.
+The proof is by contradiction.
 If cusps $1, \dots, m$ are not SGI from the rest, there exists $v_i$ ($1\leq i\leq m$) having a term divisible by some $u_j$ ($m+1\leq j\leq n$).
-We find such a term of the lowest degree, compare two coefficients of the term in \eqref{19123002} and get an equality involving $a_{ij}, b_{ij}, \tau_k$ ($0\leq i,j,k\leq m$).
-Under the assumption in $\clubsuit$, it is shown that there are no nontrivial $a_{ij}, b_{ij}$ satisfying the equality and thus contradicts the initial assumption. \begin{theorem} If we assume $\clubsuit$, then cusps $1, \dots, m$ are SGI from the rest. \end{theorem} \begin{proof} By applying GE if necessary, we further assume
+We find such a term of the lowest degree, compare two coefficients of the term in \eqref{19082903} and get an equality involving $a_{ij}, b_{ij}, \tau_j$ ($0\leq i,j\leq m$).
+By carefully analyzing and manipulating the equality, we will show the existence of $H'$ containing $H$ properly such that $\mathcal{X} \cap H'$ is an anomalous subvariety of $\mathcal{X}$, thereby contradicting the assumption made in $\clubsuit$.